What is a Hub and Spoke Distribution Model?

-What is the Spoke and Hub Distribution Model?
+What is the Hub and Spoke Distribution Model?

-How LTL Carriers Use the Spoke and Hub
+How LTL Carriers Use the Hub and Spoke Model

-Why the Spoke and Hub Distribution Model Works for LTL Carriers
+Why the Hub and Spoke Distribution Model Works for LTL Carriers

-A hub-based system is designed for maximum efficiency across the board.
+For starters, a hub-based system is designed for maximum efficiency across the board.
 But the number one savings is financially-based.
 A hub can receive multiple LTL shipments each day (with most hubs having more than 100 individual loading docks).
-The freight can be stored until a route heading to the destination if full and ready to go.
+The freight can be stored until a route heading to the destination is full and ready to go.
 This saves the LTL carrier a lot of money on wasted fuel, payroll, and more.
-The spoke and hub method also permit better customer service.
-Most of today’s LTL carriers feature advanced freight tracking capability, which allows the shipper to know exactly where their freight is located.
+The spoke and hub method also permits better customer service.

 The modern supply chain is all about efficiency.
-But the hub and spoke distribution model has been utilized for more than 100 years.
-As technology improves, this method of shipping will continue to evolve, offering shippers and carriers additional flexibility, improve shipping delivery times, and better customer service.
+But the hub and spoke distribution model has been utilized for more than 100 years and is still highly relevant in today’s landscape.
+As technology improves, this method of shipping will only continue to evolve, offering shippers and carriers additional flexibility, improved shipping delivery times, and more tailored customer service.